 Counteract Unconscious Bias through Interruption and Action.
 Understanding how Implicit Bias plays out is crucial to the improvement of Diversity and Inclusion in the workplace.
 It's about bias interruption and action, with leaders creating a top down cultural shift to bring an awareness of bias out into the open.
 Everyone must feel comfortable to be able to speak up and challenge bias in the workplace.
 While looking at the top down approach it's important to recognise that only with the removal of implicit bias from the hiring process will any real movement take place for women to be appointed to the C suite and other Key Manager or Executive roles.
 How to remove Implicit Bias from the hiring and promotion process ?
 Insist on a Diverse pool of candidates.
 Establish objective criteria.
 Define 'cultural fit' - specific qualities are identified over shared background and interests.
 Limit referral hiring - avoid the affinity bias.
 Focus on performance not potential, separate personality from skillset.
 Clarify the evaluation criteria with those hiring and ensure accountability.
 The Gaming & Hospitality Industry is represented by 105 companies that report to the Workplace Gender Equality Agency (WGEA) in Australia.
-(Companies with greater than 100 employees are mandated to [...]
+(Companies with greater than 100 employees are [...]

 About Beth DohertyThis author has not yet filled in any details.